HoangOcean99/SnakeGame/README.md

 ---

 ## 🚀 Features
-- ✨ Feature 1: user can do every calculating as calculator
+- ✨ Feature 1: User can controll snake to find food

 ---